slbailey/Retrovue/docs/domain/SchedulePlan.md

 **Enforcement Points:**

-- **Add**: Automatic test pattern zone seeding ensures full coverage on creation
+- **Add**: Automatic test filler zone seeding ensures full coverage on creation
 - **Build**: REPL session validates coverage before save
 - **Update**: Coverage invariant validated on zone modifications
 - **Activate**: Plan must satisfy INV_PLAN_MUST_HAVE_FULL_COVERAGE to be eligible for schedule generation
 - **Archive/Delete**: No validation required (plan is inactive or being removed)

 - `is_active=false` archives the plan: ScheduleService excludes the plan from schedule generation.
-Existing Zones and Patterns remain but are ignored.
+Existing Zones and SchedulableAssets remain but are ignored.
-- Hard delete is only permitted when no dependent rows exist (e.g., Zone, Pattern, ScheduleDay).
+- Hard delete is only permitted when no dependent rows exist (e.g., Zone, ScheduleDay).
 When dependencies exist, prefer archival (`is_active=false`).
-- The dependency preflight MUST cover: Zone, Pattern, ScheduleDay, and any EPG/playlog references that depend on the plan.
+- The dependency preflight MUST cover: Zone, ScheduleDay, and any EPG/playlog references that depend on the plan.

 ## Operator Workflows

-**Create Plan**: Define a new plan that defines channel programming using Zones and Patterns.
+**Create Plan**: Define a new plan that defines channel programming using Zones and SchedulableAssets.
 Specify name, temporal validity (cron/date range), and priority.
 Plans are the top-level object and are self-contained.

 **Define Zones**: Create Zones (time windows within the programming day) for the plan.
-Specify name, active window (e.g., `00:00–24:00`, `22:00–05:00`), optional day filters (e.g., Mon–Fri), and a Pattern reference.
+Specify name, active window (e.g., `00:00–24:00`, `22:00–05:00`), optional day filters (e.g., Mon–Fri).
 Examples: base 00:00–24:00, After Dark 22:00–05:00, Prime Time 19:00–22:00, Weekend Morning 06:00–12:00 (Sat–Sun).

-**Define Patterns**: Create Patterns (ordered lists of Program references) for each Zone.
-Patterns have no durations — Zones + Patterns repeat to fill the Zone's active window.
+**Place SchedulableAssets in Zones**: Add SchedulableAssets (Programs, Assets, VirtualAssets, SyntheticAssets) directly to Zones.
+Programs are SchedulableAssets with asset_chain and play_mode.

-**Manage Program References in Patterns**: Add, modify, or remove Program references (catalog entries) within Patterns.
-Programs are schedulable entities such as series, movies, blocks, or composites.
+**Manage Programs**: Create and manage Programs with asset_chain (linked list of SchedulableAssets) and play_mode (random, sequential, manual).
+Programs can reference other Programs, Assets, VirtualAssets, and SyntheticAssets in their asset chains.

 **Layer Plans**: Create multiple plans with different priorities and effective date ranges to handle recurring patterns (weekdays, weekends, holidays, seasons) or one-time timeframes.
 Use plan layering by priority where more specific plans override generic ones.
 Plans can be layered and overridden (e.g., weekday vs. holiday).

-**Preview Schedule**: Use dry-run or preview features to visualize how a plan's Zones and Patterns will resolve into a ScheduleDay.
+**Preview Schedule**: Use dry-run or preview features to visualize how a plan's Zones and SchedulableAssets will resolve into a ScheduleDay.

 **Validate Plan**: Check for gaps, rule violations, or conflicts before activating the plan.
-Ensure Zones align with Grid boundaries and Patterns are valid.
+Ensure Zones align with Grid boundaries and SchedulableAssets are valid.

 **Override Plans**: Use higher-priority plans to override general plans for specific dates or patterns.
 For example, a "HolidayPlan" can override a "WeekdayPlan" on holidays, or a "ChristmasPlan" can override a "WeekdayPlan" on December 25.